buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Types/IfcSequenceEnum.md

 # IfcSequenceEnum

-_IfcSequenceEnum_ is an enumeration that defines the different ways in which a time lag is applied to a sequence between two processes.
+_IfcSequenceEnum_ is an enumeration that defines the different ways in which a time lag is applied to a sequence between two processes.<!-- end of definition -->

 > HISTORY New entity in IFC1.0

 ## Items